 Skywave LinuxSoftware Defined Radio for Global Online Listening

 Skywave Linux is an operating system using bleeding-edge technology to robustly access broadcast, utility, military, and amateur radio signals from almost anywhere in the world, including countries with restrictive internet environments.
 Skywave Linux connects to a large and growing network of state-of-the art software defined radio (SDR) servers, making it possible to experience high performance SDR operation without your own large antennas or on-site radio hardware.
-All you need to do is boot the system on a computer with internet connectivity.
-Skywave Linux can also operate numerous types of SDR hardware, plugged in or on the local network.
+All you need to do is boot the system on a computer with internet connectivity, find a remote SDR server in your region of interest, and tune across the spectrum to find signals.
+Skywave Linux can also operate numerous types of SDR hardware, plugged into the host machine or on the local network.
 Downloading, installing and configuring SDR software can be difficult for many computer users; Skywave Linux eliminates the hassle by including several applications installed, configured, and ready to run.

 Supported SDR Types